 One sign brought back memories of when I was cycling the byways to get fit for a trip to the Pyrenees, I ignored the sign, skidded on the cobbles and ended up in the river with 20 miles to cycle home feeling rather cold and stupid,

-Picked up the Wyre Way signs here and was immediately taken away from the river and down the valley passing further mills.
+Picked up the Wyre Way signs here and was immediately taken away from the river and down the valley, passing further abandoned mills.

 The walking was not as good as the map suggested, entering several busy caravan and camping sites, with the noise of the motorway ever present and the river a poor companion.
 The best bits were when passing by the numerous popular fishing lakes, presumably old gravel pits.
 There was a good view back up to Nicky Nook from the frenetic motorway bridge!

 Bits more of the River Wyre led me back to Scorton with cafés and ice cream.
 A pleasant 10miles, but the highlight was Nicky Nook rather than the Wyre Way.
 Will explore more of the latter in the coming weeks to see if it has more to offer as a short LDW.

 I’m not sure which day you were doing the Wyre Way but I was out with Pete on Thursday and we found a magnetic geocache rear of that Tinkers Lane photo you show.